uhohitsjennaaa/ICATS/readme.md

 Hey everyone.
 Idk how good everyone is with GitHub, so I am adding instructions to clone and push to this repository.
 I haven't added any information about the project, so later we can change this to a project description.

-To clone this repository into your local GitHub folder, you have to use:
+To clone this repository into your local GitHub folder, use:

     git clone https://github.com/jwilso27/FundCompFinal.git